-We assume no responsibilities for any damage arising out of any failure caused by intention or negligence of customer (including software malfunction), or any reason not attributable to Nitta, such as an accident or natural disaster.
+Disclaimer We assume no responsibilities for any damage arising out of any failure caused by intention or negligence of customer (including software malfunction), or any reason not attributable to Nitta, such as an accident or natural disaster.
 We assume no responsibilities for any damage caused by any use not described or prescribed in our catalogs (including the instruction manual).
 We assume no responsibilities for any failure alleged to be warrantable by customers if there is no clear evidence of our responsibility.
-We assume no responsibilities for any incidental damage arising out of use of or inability to use our product (including but not limited to loss of business profit and business interruption).
+We assume no responsibilities for any incidental damage arising out of use of or including the instruction of use of or prescribed in our catalogs. and husiness interruption)

-Introduction
+b) Introduction

-ATC does not work alone and is only usable when being equipped on a robot and a compatible unit.
-For in creased safety of the entire system, it is necessary to consider not only the single ATC but also the robot system and compatible unit system as a whole.
+2) ATC does not work alone and is only usable when being equipped on a robot and a compatible unit.
+For increased safety of the entire system, it is necessary to consider not only the single ATC but also the robot system and compatible unit system as a whole.